ksy141/openmscg/examples/hENM-chainA/README.md

-Example of hENM model for ChainA Protein
+Example of hENM model for ChainA of Nucleoporin (NUP)
 ======================================================

 0. Download the reference trajectory

-  * cg.lammpstrj
+  * cg.lammpstrj -- trajectory for NUP trimeric complex

 1. Download the hENM argument file